Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-This observation raises a question regarding the dual BIC solutions in the two-band and three-band models: why does the dual FP mode always exist in the two-band model, while the dual BIC is destroyed in the three-band case?
-In the two-band model, the degeneracy of the impedance matrix can be satisfied on both the FP and guided-mode resonance bands—even far from their crossing point—allowing the perturbation theory to remain valid.
-In contrast, in the three-band model, the dual BIC occurs near the crossing point of two guided-mode resonance bands, where the interaction is strong and perturbation theory based on a single band becomes insufficient.
+This observation raises a question regarding the dual BIC solutions in the two-band and three-band models: why does the dual FP mode always exist in the two-band model, whereas the dual BIC is destroyed in the three-band case?
+In the two-band model, the degeneracy of the impedance matrix can be satisfied on both the FP and guided-mode resonance bands, even far from their crossing point, allowing the perturbation theory to remain valid.
+In contrast, in the three-band model, the dual BIC occurs near the crossing point of two guided-mode resonance bands, where the interaction is strong and the perturbation theory based on a single band becomes insufficient.
 In such cases, both bands must be included in the analysis.
-The dual BIC is thus destroyed by the mixing of the two guided-mode resonances, which aligns with the predictions from an effective non-Hermitian Hamiltonian involving only two coupled energy levels.
+Thus, the dual BIC is destroyed by the mixing of the two guided-mode resonances, which aligns with the predictions from an effective non-Hermitian Hamiltonian involving only two coupled energy levels.
+If the interaction between the two guided-mode resonances does not directly lead to avoided crossing, the dual solution may exhibit the characteristic of a high $Q$ factor.
+However, this typically requires precise tuning of structural parameters to close the band gap.
+Realizing a real dual BIC remains a challenge.

-In comparison to this phenomenological effective Hamiltonian model, the three-band model derived from first principles offers a more detailed physical picture.
+In comparison with this phenomenological effective Hamiltonian model, the three-band model derived from first principles offers a more detailed physical picture.
 It explicitly shows how the band gap depends on the perturbation strength $\delta$.
 For example, as shown in equation~(\ref{eq:GRdisp-3band-cross2}), the interaction between the two guided-mode resonance bands leads to an avoided level crossing, with a band gap proportional to $\delta$.
 Additionally, both the guided-mode resonance bands undergo a simultaneous shift proportional to $\delta^2$, resulting from their coupling to the FP mode.
-More importantly, we demonstrate that the Friedrich–Wintgen BIC originates from the crossing of the two guided-mode resonance bands and deviates from the crossing point by an amount proportional to $\delta$, with the proportionality constant $\tilde{q}$ given in equation~(\ref{eq:FW-BIC-cond-SMat}).
-These findings cannot be captured by the effective non-Hermitian Hamiltonian model.
+More importantly, we demonstrate that the Friedrich--Wintgen BIC originates from the crossing of the two guided-mode resonance bands and deviates from the crossing point by an amount proportional to $\delta$, with the proportionality constant $\tilde{q}$ given in equation~(\ref{eq:FW-BIC-cond-SMat}). cannot be captured by the effective non-Hermitian Hamiltonian model.